bihter-yalcin/jvm-experiments/README.md

 # 2- Custom Loader Class

-First I raad bytecode to load classDate with `defineClass` method I turned them into class object.
+First I read bytecode to load classDate with `defineClass` method I turned them into class object.
 I initiate the `MyClassLoader()` in main and call the custom reader with `"com.playground.jvmexperiments.classloader.TestClass"` lastly I created instance of the class and get and called the method inside.

 # 3- Memory Stress Test